maheshrai/reactnd-project-readable-starter/README.md

 ### Credits

-VMWare Clarity icons were used in the application (https://vmware.github.io/clarity/icons/clarity-icons) CSS Stylings were borrowed from CSS Tutorial of W3Schools (https://www.w3schools.com/css)
+- Icons used in the application were downloaded from Clarity (https://vmware.github.io/clarity/icons/clarity-icons)
+- CSS Stylings were borrowed from CSS Tutorial of W3Schools (https://www.w3schools.com/css)